Finance Program Requirements

 First Year Exam

 Students are expected to work on research during the summer.
-Their 1st summer paper is due by Sept 15th of the 2nd year.
+Their 1st summer paper is due by Sept.
+15th of the 2nd year.
 The goal of the 1st summer paper is to get the students started on independent research.
 The topic and the scope of the paper must be approved by the PhD coordinator in consultation with the student’s adviser.
 The requirements for the 2nd summer paper are more stringent.
-It should be original research of publishable quality.
+It should be original research.
 The 1st draft of the paper is due on Sept.
 15 of the 3rd year.
 To satisfactorily meet the requirement, the paper has to be approved by 2 readers and the presentation has to be deemed satisfactory by the department’s faculty.
-Students are expected to incorporate feedback and submit the final draft by Dec 15th of the 3rd year.
+Students are expected to incorporate feedback and submit the final draft by Dec.
+15th of the 3rd year.
 After the final draft is turned in, students can progress to the oral exam, which is based on this research paper.

 Should be completed in spring semester of the fourth year.